NilsEckerle/azkaban-core/README.md

 - add third party library into repositorry, not symlinked
 - dont use git submodules. project is to small for it to be worth.

-azkaban man project gets discontinued too.
+azkaban main project gets discontinued too.

 This is the core module of my passwordmanager.
 Pleas look at [azkaban](https://github.com/N1lsE/azkaban)